webtides/ocean-crm/README.md

   * Updating Contacts is broken...
   * Flash messages seem broken
   * Session seems to be broken or not consistent
-* Notifications (for Contacts Pages?) like Flash Messages but more like Toasts
 * Write Readme
 * Push to GitHub